TosinAF/GoCode/README.md

 - Get inspired : daily quotes at the bottom of the home screen that will motivate you to get stuck in.

 Have questions, feedback, would like to collaborate?
-Reach out to me on Twitter: [@tosinaf](https://twitter.com/tosinaf)
+Reach out to me on Twitter: [@tosinaf](https://twitter.com/tosinaf) or [@pizzy213beatz](https://twitter.com/pizzy213beatz)

 *PLEASE NOTE THAT THE CODE WAS WRITTEN AT A HACKATHON & Will be rewrritten in due course